Are you struggling to brew the perfect cup of coffee with your Moka Pot?

 Maintaining this ideal water temperature throughout the brewing process allows the flavors and aromas locked in your espresso or ground coffee to be released gradually.

-This results in a cup of Moka pot coffee richly flavored without tasting burnt or bitter – an experience any coffee lover would appreciate.
+This results in a cup of Moka Pot coffee richly flavored without tasting burnt or bitter – an experience any coffee lover would appreciate.

 One tip favored among stovetop espresso makers is filling the bottom chamber with hot water before beginning brewing.